-space'.
-This further constitutional aspect of UNCLOS is clearly reflected in the special compatibility clause contained in Article 237, which adopts 'an approach of openness and complementarity' to existing and future legal regimes related to the protection and preservation of the marine environment.
-On the one hand, Article 237 safeguards the existence of a common standard of marine environmental protection by prioritising the general principles and objectives of the Convention.
-On the other, it provides a mechanism for normative interaction by allowing the integration of substantive provisions of other special environmental agreements within the overall framework of Part XII of UNCLOS - a conditio sine qua non for the Convention's continued relevance.
+On the other, it provides a mechanism for normative interaction by allowing the integration of substantive provisions of other special environmental agreements within the overall framework of Part XII of UNCLOS66 - a conditio sine qua non for the Convention's continued relevance.

-14. Lastly, it is worth clarifying at the outset that marine biodiversity of areas beyond national jurisdiction also contributes to climate change mitigation.
-It is, therefore, important to establish the extent to which the provisions of both the UNFCCC and the Paris Agreement apply to marine areas beyond national jurisdiction (ABNJ), such as the high seas and the Area.
-We agree with Bodansky, "[i]t is incorrectly assumed within the UN climate change community that a State's [Nationally Determined Contribution] is territorially limited, and that States cannot claim credit under the climate change regime for mitigation and adaptation actions in areas beyond national jurisdiction."
-Further, there is no limitation under the UNFCCC where measures to mitigate climate change can occur, as this general formulation does not restrict this requirement to actions exclusively under national jurisdiction in any way.
-In addition, Parties are required to cooperate in the conservation
+14. Lastly, it is worth clarifying at the outset67 that marine biodiversity of areas beyond national jurisdiction also contributes to climate change mitigation.68 It is, therefore, important to establish the extent to which the provisions of both the UNFCCC and the Paris Agreement apply to marine areas beyond national jurisdiction (ABNJ), such as the high seas and the Area.69 We agree with Bodansky that, "[i]t is incorrectly assumed within the UN climate change community that a State's [Nationally Determined Contribution] is territorially limited, and that States cannot claim credit under the climate change regime for mitigation and adaptation actions in areas beyond national jurisdiction."70 Further, there is no limitation under the UNFCCC where measures to mitigate climate change can occur,71 as this general formulation does not restrict this requirement to actions exclusively under national jurisdiction in any way.
+In addition, Parties are required to cooperate in the